Menu

 • To work individually, in groups and as part of a whole class

-• Using I.C.T. to capture, change and combine sounds
+• Using IT to capture, change and combine sounds

 • A range of live and recorded music from different cultures